ticoAg/auto-commit/docs/en-US/FAQ.md

 Run `claude login` and choose option 2: "Claude app (requires Max subscription)".
 This opens your browser for OAuth authentication.

 ### Do I need an API key?
 No!
-Claude Auto-Commit uses Claude Code SDK with OAuth authentication.
+AutoCommit uses Claude Code SDK with OAuth authentication.
 Just run `claude login` once.

 ### What if I get "authentication failed" errors?
 1. Ensure you have Claude Pro/Max subscription